Wintrust Illinois Cup Registration

-The Wintrust Community Bank Illinois Cup is an annual statewide tournament for teams in the under 8 - 11 age groups.
-This event offers youth soccer players an opportunity to experience a consistent and high-quality statewide tournament in a fun, family-like atmosphere.
-It fosters stimulation and excitement about soccer in an effort to increase the players’ interest and love for the game in a relax State Cup-like tournament.
+This annual statewide tournament for teams in the under 8 - 12 age groups offers youth soccer players an opportunity to experience a consistent and high quality statewide tournament in a fun, family-like atmosphere.
+It fosters stimulation and excitement about soccer in an effort to increase the players’ interest and love for the game.

 Under-8 thru Under-10